-We need to start by defining the fundamental terminology used to discuss cryptography and introducing the basics of encryption and decryption.
+We need to start by defining some fundamental terminology used to discuss cryptography and introducing the basics of encryption and decryption.

-Eworks on this one specific run.
-Keys are binary strings, or if you want to think of them another way, the big numbers that those binary strings could represent.
+A key modifies how the cipher works on one run.
+We know that our adversary knows which cipher we're using, and they have a copy of it.
+Security is based entirely on protecting the keys.
+Keys are binary strings, or if you want to think of them another way, the large numbers that those binary strings could represent.

 Codes and Ciphers